 5. What evidence is needed to confirm a measure has been installed in private domestic premises?

-Under the Home Heating Cost Reduction Obligation (HHCRO), measures must be delivered to private domestic premises.
+Where measures are delivered to members of the Help to Heat Group, or where customers are referred to obligated suppliers by local authorities, they must be delivered to private domestic premises.
 Private domestic premises are, in general, not owned or let by a social landlord.

-Where the premises are registered, a Land Registry extract must be used to evidence that the premises are private domestic premises.
-Generally, if the relevant interest is registered as belonging to an individual person, we will be satisfied the premises are private domestic premises.
-If the premises are not registered, the further documents which can be used to evidence private domestic premises can be found in our private domestic premises guidance note and Appendix 2 of the ECO2 Guidance: Delivery.
+Where the premises is registered with the land registry (including the Land Register of Scotland or the Register of Sasines), the land registry extract must be provided to evidence that the premises are private domestic premises.
+Generally, where the premises is registered as belonging to an individual person we will be satisfied the premises meets this requirement.
+Where the premises is not registered, further documents which can be used to evidence private domestic premises can be found in Appendix 2 of ECO2t Guidance: Delivery.

 6. If the premises are let by a social landlord, under what circumstances can someone still be eligible under the Home Heating Cost Reduction Obligation (HHCRO)?